heathsc/ont_align_stats/README.md

 If the file is not indexed the input file will only be opened once irrespective of the --n-tasks setting; however the genomic regions to be considered will be split between the number of specified tasks so some parallelism can be achieved.
-This is not as effective as with an indexed input file, however setting n-tasks to 2-3 and threads-per-reader to 5-6 works well with the test laptop described above.
+This is not as effective as with an indexed input file, however setting n-tasks to the number of physical cores and threads-per-reader to at least the same value works well with the test laptop described above.
+Note that if the file is sorted in genomic order (but not indexed) then increasing the number of tasks will have little effect.
+It would be much better in this case to generate the index before running ont_align_stats.

 ### <a name="cli"></a>Command line options